hikeventures/hikeventures.github.io/_posts/performance/2017-07-31-best-flash-sony.markdown

 ---
-title: Best compact flash and video lights for Sony a7III, a9 or a6500
+title: Best compact flash for Sony a7III, a9 or a6500
 date: 2018-03-02 20:43:52
 category: articles
 image: https://farm2.staticflickr.com/1854/43683396134_f0e37d4216_b.jpg